Fuel4us/EventManagingApp/docs/blue/1050475/sp2/README.md

 Proposal:

-US1 - As the Product Owner I want the formatting settings of a cell to be persisted in the repository and updated everytime the user changes it.
+US1 - As a User I want the formatting settings of a cell to be persisted in the repository and updated everytime the user changes it.

 US2 - As a User of the Application I want to be able to change backgroung color, font color, text alignment and font size of a cell.